 However, the new DSA had other ideas and from May 1, 1990, examiners gave candidates a brief explanation of faults committed during the test, plus advice on areas for improvement.

 The marking sheet followed soon afterwards.
 It was a major success for the MSA GB and its membership and helped pave the way to a much more collaborative relationship between the association and the agency that oversees the sector.
 There was also a big push on customer relations.
 After calls from MSA GB and others it was agreed that examiners would start to wear name badges to ‘personalise’ the experience of taking the L-test.
 The then Deputy Chief Driving Examiner, John Ayland, wrote to all the examining staff, explaining the new policy.
 He enclosed a form that examiners had to complete, stating which test centre they were based at, eg, it would say ‘Nottingham’ if that was their DTC, and there would be room for their name.
 How did they want their name to be written on their new badge?
-The choices were given as: Mr John Ayland; Mr J Ayland or John Ayland.
+The examples were given as: Mr John Ayland; Mr J Ayland or John Ayland.

 In 1992 ADITE was launched.
 Originally there were seven organisations involved but the Driving Instructors Association (DIA) dropped out and formed its own register.
 The Driving Instructors Scottish Council (DISC) ceased to exist for a while and the National Association of Approved Driving Instructors (NAADI) ceased to exist forever, while the RAC Register of Instructors (RACRI) also closed.
 That left the Approved Driving Instructors National Joint Council (ADINJC), British School of Motoring (BSM) and the MSA GB.